rajatimalsina18/goalmate-support/PRIVACY_POLICY.md

 Last updated: October 2025

-This privacy policy explains how the app GoalMate (“the App”) handles user data.
+This privacy policy explains how the app Planary (“the App”) handles user data.

 ## Data Collection
 Daycraft does **not collect, store, transmit, or share any personal data**.